-Once you have been admitted to Ohio University, any student who chooses to register with the Office of Disability Services should send their documentation directly to:
+Once you have been admitted to Ohio University, any student who chooses to register with Student Accessibility Services should send their documentation directly to:

-What documentation is required to receive disability services?
+What documentation is required to receive accommodations through Student Accessibility Services?

 What happens after my disability documentation has been submitted?

-Once documentation has been received by ODS, your assigned advisor will review the documentation to determine your eligibility.
+Once documentation has been received by SAS, your assigned advisor will review the documentation to determine your eligibility.
 After it has been reviewed, you will receive a letter in the mail informing you whether or not your documentation has been approved.
-If your documentation is approved, you can call ODS to schedule a time to meet with your advisor to complete your registration.
+If your documentation is approved, you can call SAS to schedule a time to meet with your advisor to complete your registration.